Degree

 Graduate Outcomes

-Ashland’s Traditional BSN program has a National Council Licensure Examination (NCLEX-RN® exam) pass rate of 89% or above in the last five years, scoring higher than the state and national averages in 2021!
+Ashland’s BSN program has a National Council Licensure Examination (NCLEX-RN® exam) pass rate of 88% or above in the last five years.

 Image